We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many meal delivery services online deliver either ready-made meals or meal kits.
 People can choose from the following options, among others:

-Subscription meal services can be expensive, and there are other, cheaper ways to maintain a healthy diet on a busy schedule.
+Subscription meal services can be expensive, but there are cheaper ways to maintain a healthy diet on a busy schedule.

 For instance, people can use a range of free online resources, such as MyPlate, to plan healthy meals throughout the week ahead.
 They can then try to set aside time once per week to cook, and then freeze or store batches of meals for future use.